abartho/electron-typescript-vscode/README.md

 # electron-typescript-vscode

-This project provides a minimal working example of how to set up Visual Studio Code to develop an Electron app in Typescript, including debug support.
+The aim of this repository is to help setting up Visual Studio Code for development and debugging of Electron apps in Typescript.

-Visual Studio Code comes with Electron support and Typescript support out of the box, but bringing the two together requires some knowledge of the available configuration options that beginners may not have.
-This repository contains a Visual Studio Code project with the bare minimum configuration to show how Visual Studio Code, Node, Electron and Typescript must be configured to work together.
+Visual Studio Code comes with Electron support and Typescript support out of the box, but bringing the two together requires some advanced knowledge of the available configuration options.
+The repository contains a README with step by step instructions and an example project to demonstrate how Visual Studio Code, Node, Electron and Typescript must be configured to work together.

-The latest example has been created and tested on Linux with
+The latest example project has been created and tested on Linux with
 - Node v15.13.0
 - Electron v12.0.2
 - Typescript v4.2.3